By Benjamin Navot, MD

 Faculty Peer Reviewed

-In order to ensure the best-quality healthcare for patients, it is important for clinicians to consult the highest level of evidence to guide them in …
+In order to ensure the best-quality healthcare for patients, it is important for clinicians to consult the highest level of evidence to guide them …

 By Mark Adelman, MD